Tonsillitis: Tonsil surgery in children

 What are the different types of surgery?

 - Total tonsillectomy: The (palatine) tonsils are removed completely.
-This operation is performed in a hospital.
+This requires a hospital stay.

 - Partial tonsillectomy (tonsillotomy): The tonsils are only partially removed.
 This is sometimes done as a day procedure.